chialunwu/berlin-termin-bot/README.md

 - The Windows version may not work on your machine.
 Fix in-progress 🛠️
 - Special credits to [@ananaphasia](https://github.com/ananaphasia) for building the Windows version!

+**IMPORTANT**: For booking an LEA appointment, did you try to send a request using https://www.berlin.de/einwanderung/en/services/appointments/artikel.1144334.en.php already?
+You might get an appointment earlier using that approach.

 <br/>
 <br/>
 <div>